Lego The Lord of the Rings (video game): Audio

-Similar to Lego Batman 2: DC Super Heroes, Lego The Lord of the Rings features talking minifigures.
-This makes it the second Lego game to feature actual dialogue, the third being Lego City Undercover.
-However, the dialogue is taken directly from the films unlike the other two, which feature original vocals.
+Lego The Lord of the Rings is the second Lego game to features full voice acting, following Lego Batman 2: DC Super Heroes.
+However, the dialogue is taken directly from the films.
 Additional voices were provided by Eric Artell, Steven Blum, Cam Clarke, Chris Edgerly, Kieren Elliott, Gideon Emery, Crispin Freeman, Bob Joles, Tom Kane, Jennifer Taylor Lawrence, Yuri Lowenthal, Jim Meskimen, Nolan North, Liam O'Brien, Jon Olson, Jim Piddock, Eliza Schneider, Keith Szarabajka, Fred Tatasciore, Anna Vocino and Hynden Walch.

 Marketing and release

 Lego The Lord of the Rings complements the Lego The Lord of the Rings toy collection.
-The pre-ordered game came with an Elrond minifigure with a code to enter on the game's homepage for a wallpaper and designer video.
+Pre-orders of the game came with an Elrond minifigure with a code to enter on the game's homepage for a wallpaper and designer video.
 Lego Batman 2: DC Super Heroes includes a trailer for the game.
 A demo was released for Microsoft Windows, Nintendo 3DS and Xbox 360.
 Upon release, the Xbox 360 version had been potentially recalled for being shipped with demo discs rather than the full retail copy.

-This would be the last Lego video game released on the Wii, as well as the first Middle-Earth video game to be available on a Nintendo, Sony and Microsoft console since The Lord of the Rings: The Third Age.
+The game was the last Lego video game released on the Wii, as well as the first Middle-Earth video game to be available on a Nintendo console, Sony and Microsoft console since The Lord of the Rings: The Third Age.